Mariah217/work-day-scheduler-hw/README.md

     ```

 ## Credits
 I take credit for my Jquery code and some of the HTML.
 Part of the HTML code and all of the CSS were provided to us.
-I also received some help from my instructor Phil Loy.
+I also received some help from my instructor Phil Loy during office hours.

 ## License